mcprah/mcprah/README.md

 - 👋 Hi, I’m @mcprah
 - 👀 I’m interested in building applications in vue or nuxt
-- 🌱 I’m currently learning Flutter 😇
+- 🌱 Love Flutter and Vue 😇
 - 💞️ I’m looking to collaborate on any cool project
-- 📫 How to reach me: twitter: https://twitter.com/mcprah_ or LinkedIn: https://www.linkedin.com/in/mark-amoah
+- 📫 How to reach me: twitter: [https://twitter.com/mcprah\_](https://twitter.com/mcprah_) or LinkedIn: https://www.linkedin.com/in/mark-amoah

 <!---
 mcprah/mcprah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.